brightspot/react-examples/ssg-with-webhooks/README.md

 The Next.js webhook handler API route must match the URL destination defined in step 4.
 This example uses `pages/api/revalidate.ts`.

 The body of the incoming webhook will be structured like the webhook payload defined in step 1.
-The list of URL path data is extracted from the request and a corresponding Next.js app page is revalidated for each one.
+The list of URL path data is extracted from the request and a corresponding Next.js app pages are revalidated.

 [revalidate.ts](./app/pages/api/revalidate.ts)